kcorra26/LogeionWord2Vec/README.md

 ## Preprocessing:
 The script parses the xml files containing the classical texts and creates a new file for each one.
-For each word, the script accesses the LatinLexicon.sqlite database and adds the lemma and part of speech associated with the token as attributes of the word tag in the new file.
+For each word, the script queries the LatinLexicon.sqlite database and adds the lemma and part of speech associated with the token as attributes of the word tag in the new file.

 ## The Model: